MicrosoftDocs/OfficeDocs-OfficeOnlineServer/OfficeOnlineServer/configure-server-to-server-authentication-between-office-online-server-and-share.md

-To enable to use HTTP paths with Secure Store, run the following command:
+To enable Office Online Server to use HTTP paths with Secure Store, run the following PowerShell command: